Find & Apply For Pharmacy Technician Jobs In North Carolina

 North Carolina Pharmacy Technician Industry Trends & Salary Information

-Pharmacy Technicians in North Carolina play a crucial role in the healthcare industry by assisting pharmacists in preparing and dispensing medications to patients. - Entry-level Pharmacy Technician salaries range from $25,000 to $30,000 per year - Mid-career Pharmacy Technician salaries range from $30,000 to $40,000 per year - Senior-level Pharmacy Technician salaries range from $40,000 to $50,000 per year The history of Pharmacy Technicians in North Carolina dates back to the early 20th century when the profession began to formalize with the establishment of educational and certification requirements.
-Over the years, the role of Pharmacy Technicians has evolved to include more responsibilities in medication management and patient care.
-In recent years, the role of Pharmacy Technicians in North Carolina has seen a shift towards greater patient interaction and involvement in medication therapy management.
-With advancements in technology and changes in healthcare regulations, Pharmacy Technicians are now required to have a broader skill set and knowledge base to meet the evolving needs of the industry.
-Current trends in the field of Pharmacy Technicians in North Carolina include the integration of electronic health records, the expansion of telepharmacy services, and the emphasis on continuing education to stay updated on the latest medications and treatments.
-Pharmacy Technicians are also increasingly being recognized for their vital role in ensuring patient safety and quality care within the pharmacy setting.
+Pharmacy Technicians in North Carolina play a crucial role in supporting pharmacists and ensuring the safe and efficient delivery of medications to patients. - Entry-level Pharmacy Technician salaries range from $25,000 to $30,000 per year - Mid-career Certified Pharmacy Technician salaries range from $30,000 to $40,000 per year - Senior-level Lead Pharmacy Technician salaries range from $40,000 to $50,000 per year The history of Pharmacy Technicians in North Carolina dates back to the early 20th century when the profession emerged to meet the growing demand for pharmaceutical services.
+Over the years, the role has evolved to include more responsibilities such as medication dispensing, inventory management, and patient education.
+With advancements in technology and changes in healthcare regulations, Pharmacy Technicians in North Carolina have adapted to new tools and processes to enhance their efficiency and productivity.
+They now play a vital role in ensuring medication safety, accuracy, and compliance with state and federal laws.
+Current trends in the field of Pharmacy Technicians in North Carolina include an increased focus on continuing education and certification, as well as the integration of electronic health records and automation systems.
+This allows Pharmacy Technicians to provide better patient care and support pharmacists in delivering quality pharmaceutical services.